UseKeyp/usekeyp-js-sdk/packages/ui-library/README.md

 1. Add package to your project
     `yarn add @usekeyp/ui-library`

-2. Install necessary dependencies
+2. Install and configure necessary dependencies

     2.1.
-Configure the webpack
+Configure Webpack

-    - `yarn eject` to make changes to a webpack
+    - Run `yarn ejec`t to customize the Webpack configuration.

-    - Include new path for uiLibrary in webpack.config.js
+    - Update `webpack.config.js` by including the new path for the UI Library:

     ```
         {